FatimaZ-tech/QUICkly/README.md

 * Zero-length Source Connection ID (SCID)
 * Short or unusual DCID length patterns
-* Known non-browser Initial fingerprint structures
+* Known non-browser initial fingerprint structures (Currently under tuning, user can manually add their own rules in the code)

 > **Note:** Some rules intentionally flag standardized browser behavior.
 > These matches are treated as implementation fingerprints, not indicators of malicious activity.